readthedocs/readthedocs.org/docs/conda.rst

 Conda Support
 =============

+.. warning:: This feature is in a beta state.
+             Please file an `issue`_ if you find anything wrong.

 Read the Docs supports Conda as an environment management tool, along with Virtualenv.
 Conda support is useful for people who depend on C libraries,